 Knowing the difference between innovation management and innovation maturity helps you understand what the model reveals.
 Innovation management relates to how your company internally manages innovation.
-Innovation maturity identifies the level of originality within your company, and the models and frameworks used to measure it.
+It identifies the level of originality within your company, and the models and frameworks used to measure it.

 Why Measure Innovation Maturity?

 Innovation maturity research reveals that half of S&P 500 companies face obsolescence within ten years.
-Businesses who do not innovate will be replaced by those who disrupt markets.
+Businesses that do not innovate will be replaced by those that disrupt markets.

 Measuring innovation allows you to track your progress while planning for the future.
-It helps fill in the gaps between learning what you need and making it happen.
+In the same way, it helps fill in the gaps between learning what you need and making it happen.

-The key to success is aligning your business strategy with your innovation process.
+In fact, the key to success is aligning your business strategy with your innovation process.
 It should directly tie into your company’s overall vision.
-Here are several effective models for measuring innovation.
+So, here are several effective models for measuring innovation.